mantidproject/mantid/Code/Mantid/docs/source/concepts/MDNorm.rst

 of the scattered neutron.
 R is the rotation matrix of the goniometer.
 For diffraction case, :math:`k_I = k_F =k`.
-For direct geometry inelastic :math:`k_I` is fixed in a particular experiment, while for indirect geometry inelastic :math:`k_F` is fixed for the detctor.
+For direct geometry inelastic :math:`k_I` is fixed in a particular experiment, while for indirect geometry inelastic :math:`k_F` is fixed for the detector.
 From equation :eq:`MasterEquation` one can see that the trajectories in the reciprocal space are simply straight lines, parametrized by :math:`k` for diffraction, :math:`k_I` for direct geometry, or :math:`k_F` for indirect geometry.
 If we calculate what the :math:`H, K, L` coordinates are for two points, say at